 Three subsequent editions were already meant as a cycle and they displayed a particular cohesion of form.
 The Main Programme of each one was created by a different guest curator: Aaron Schuman (Re:Search, 2014), Wojciech Nowicki (Conflict, 2015), and Lars Willumeit (Crisis?
 What crisis?!, 2016).
 As part of Accompanying Events, a new series was born—Masters Series meetings—offering the audiences an opportunity to talk with prominent photographers, such as Josef Koudelka or Max Pinckers.

 The year of 2017 was special – it was a jubilee, 15th edition of the festival.
-The guest curator, Gordon MacDonald, has presented the series of exhibitions that make up the Main Programme: From the Outside, Looking In.
+The guest curator, Gordon MacDonald has prepared a series of exhibitions showing how the world balances between reality and fiction.
+The series was presented under a common title From the Outside, Looking In.

 The diverse programme of exhibitions, not only the photographic ones, enriched with meetings and other events, gives people a wide perspective of the contemporary photography and the festival’s leitmotif.
 Guests invited to collaborate include Polish and foreign artists, those well-known ones and those who only just have made their way in the world of art, individual authors and collectives.
 Each exhibition is a different point of view, a subjective message from the author that corresponds with other and invites the viewer to join the discussion.
 Not only was Photomonth founded to present high-quality photographs, but, first of all, to inspire, provoke some thought, stimulate, and integrate the Krakow community.